HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 - `splitDeployment` under the `searchMiddleware` configuration controls whether the data and query load should be split between pods or not.

 ### Replicas settings

+You can reconfigure the default amount of replicas per application.

 ```yaml
 scaling:
   # The default amount of replicas per application